Improving Customer Service with Restaurant Ordering Form

 Collect data

-Data is an essential source for modern business, yet restaurants rarely use data.
+Data is essential for modern business, yet restaurants rarely use data.
 This is not because restaurants don’t want to, but because the paper process makes it challenging to collect and analyze data that leads to beneficial action.

 A digital order form changes that.
-When customers use these digital order forms to place their orders, restaurants gain insight into their preferences, spending, and dining habits.
+When customers use these digital order forms for restaurants to place their orders, restaurants gain insight into their preferences, spending, and dining habits.
 This data can be used to make a restaurant more client-centric.

 Scale using data